TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.ShopifyPlugin/README.md

 If you are a developer or would love to have your own instance, you would need to create and deploy your own application.
 ##### Prerequisite:
- Database
+ 1. Database
- Cloud instance to deploy your shopify application
+ 2. Cloud/Server instance to deploy your shopify application
+ 3. Shopify plugin installed in your BTCPay instance

 ##### Guidelines
 1. First you would need to create a shopify partner account.
 You can create one using [this link](https://www.shopify.com/partners)